mohammedaminberjawi/employee-directory-backend/README.md

   2. Copy environment variables from **.env.example** to **.env**

 ### 3. Run the app
-To start the db run:
+To run DB:
 ```
 npm run docker:start
 ```

-To start the server run:
+To run the server:
 ```
 npm start
 ```